-- Use the Session Recording installer's graphical or command line interface to upgrade the Session Recording components on the machine where you installed the components. - Before any upgrade activity, back up the database named CitrixSessionRecording in the SQL Server instance.
+- Use the Session Recording installer's graphical or command line interface to upgrade the Session Recording components. - Before any upgrade activity, back up the database named CitrixSessionRecording in the SQL Server instance.
 In this way, you can restore it if any issues are discovered after the database upgrade. - In addition to being a domain user, you must be a local administrator on the machines where you are upgrading the Session Recording components. - If the Session Recording Server and Session Recording Database are not installed on the same server, you must have the database role permission to upgrade the Session Recording Database.
 Otherwise, you can: - Ask the database administrator to assign the securityadmin and dbcreator server role permissions for the upgrade.
-After the upgrade completes, the securityadmin and dbcreator ator server role permissions are no longer necessary and can be safely removed. - Or, use the SessionRecordingAdministrationx64.msi package to upgrade.
+After the upgrade completes, the securityadmin and dbcreator server role permissions are no longer necessary and can be safely removed. - Or, use the SessionRecordingAdministrationx64.msi package to upgrade.
 During the msi upgrade, a dialog box prompts for the credentials of a database administrator who has the securityadmin and dbcreator server role permissions.
-Type the correct credentials and then click OK to continue the upgrade. - If you do not plan to upgrade all the Session Recording Agents at the same time, Session Recording Agent 7.6.0 (and later) is compatible with the latest (current) release of Session Recording Server.
+Type the correct credentials and then click OK to continue the upgrade.

+- You can choose not to upgrade all Session Recording Agents at the same time.
+Session Recording Agent 7.6.0 (or later) is compatible with the latest (current) release of Session Recording Server.
 However, some new features and bug fixes might not take effect. - Any sessions started during the upgrade of Session Recording Server are not recorded. - The Graphics Adjustment option in Session Recording Agent Properties is enabled by default after a fresh installation or upgrade to keep compatible with the Desktop Composition Redirection mode.
-You can disable this option manually after a fresh installation or upgrade. - The Administrator Logging feature is not installed after you upgrade Session Recording from a previous release where the feature is unavailable.
+You can disable this option manually after a fresh installation or upgrade. - The administrator logging feature is not installed after you upgrade Session Recording from a previous release where the feature is unavailable.
 To add the feature, modify the installation after the upgrade. - If there are live recording sessions when the upgrade process starts, there is little chance that the recording can be complete. - Review the following upgrade sequence, so that you can plan and mitigate potential outages.